w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
 Messages sent with SPREE carry additional guarantees about provenance and interpretation by the receiving chain.

-## Governance & Protocol Upgradeability
+## Governance and Protocol Upgradeability

 Ethereum governance is still unresolved.
 Ethereum uses off-chain governance procedures like GitHub discussions, Core Devs Meetings, and Ethereum Magicians to make decisions about the protocol.
 See